-The most straightforward solution is not to require the production of a residence permit as a requirement to access municipal shelters and to refrain from carrying out immigration checks within shelters.
+The most straightforward solution is not to require a residence permit as a requirement to access municipal shelters and to refrain from carrying out immigration checks within shelters.
+This is already being in implemented in some cities such as Ghent.